hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-we-quell-the-noise.md

 culturally significant generation will wield.
 We could very well be that generation, if we’re up to it.

-I agree with Wampole in that I believe the hipster phenomenon to be unsustainable, but I disagree with Andersen and don’t think our culture is in decline.
-The rapid development of technology represents undiscovered territory, and corporations won’t move fast enough to keep up.
+I agree with Wampole in that I believe the hipster phenomenon is unsustainable.
+I disagree with Andersen and don’t think our culture is in decline.
+The rapid development of technology represents undiscovered territory, and corporations aren’t moving fast enough to keep up.
 It is possible for us to develop keener eyes and more sensitive ears, and for us to use our new technologies to filter and dissemminate.
 Good stuff is out there, the challenge is that it is too difficult for many people to tell which is which.